 If you’re looking to buy a vehicle to license as a taxi or PHV, you should make sure that you can license this for use with Portsmouth City Council and that it is compliant with the Clean Air Zone euro standard.

-From January 2022, any vehicles that are over 4 years old cannot be newly licensed, so you should make sure you can drive it in the CAZ before you buy a used vehicle.
+Since January 2022, any vehicles that are over 4 years old cannot be newly licensed, so you should make sure it can be licensed and that you can drive it in the CAZ before you buy a used vehicle.
 Please contact us or visit our licensing page to check if a vehicle can be licensed.

 If you’re selling an older, non-compliant vehicle, you should make it clear to the buyer that it can’t be licensed as a taxi or PHV with Portsmouth City Council.
 You can still sell or transfer the ownership for private use.
 You can also sell it for scrap.

-If your non-compliant vehicle is wheelchair-accessible, you can access £4,000 for each vehicle.
+If your non-compliant vehicle is wheelchair accessible, you can access £5,000 for each vehicle.
 This is intended to help you upgrade to a compliant one via purchase or lease.

 At the moment, there is enough funding to support all licensed non-compliant vehicles in Portsmouth.
 The number of grants are unlimited for each applicant, while complying with State Aid limits.